CeceliaOsireKulume/RockbusterStealthProject-SQL/README.md

 ## Tools
 SQL for Visualization and story telling

-Tablue for visualization and presentation
+Tableau for visualization and presentation

 Excell for technical presentation